Our Story

 Our first game was for 60 singles, a mixture of my friends and friends of friends.
 The second was for 80.
 By the time of our third game, we had 100 people coming that I'd never met before!

-These dating games became known as our Blind Dates events and have since hatched EIGHT relationships(!).
-That's sixteen people answering "How did you two meet?" with "Well, there was this Chicken..."
+These dating games became known as our Blind Dates events and have since hatched LOADS of relationships(!).
+Which means more answers to "How did you two meet?" with "Well, there was this Chicken..."

 It turns out chasing a Chicken is the ultimate icebreaker.
 Personally, I think it's the perfect date.